SirMilkman/sirmilkman.github.io/_posts/roundups/2023-12-01-sg2ModdingGuide.markdown

 Locate and select the 'data.win' file.

 Click the file icon for the 'XDelta Patch' category.
-Select the XDelta containing the mod from your downloads folder.
+Select the XDelta File containing the mod from your downloads folder.

 Click Apply Patch

-**The collisions for the modded maps should now work**
+**The collisions for the modded maps should now work.**

 <br>
 <hr>